newmapsplus/turf-examples/README.md

 converting las to geojson made the biggest json ever so converted las to txt file - and realized the coordinates are in UTM. las2txt -i project-data/SerpentMoundModelLASData.las -o data/serpent.txt

-due to the epic size of the las data, i converted it to a txt file using the above command. it was too big to really use, so i brought it into arcgis and selected a 1% sample of the data and calculated the lat and long. will use the csv for processing going forward.
+due to the epic size of the las data, i converted it to a txt file using the above command. it was too big to really use, so i brought it into arcgis and selected a 1% sample of the data and calculated the lat and long. will use the new csv for processing going forward.